vaibhav-chittora/Internship-assgn/readme.md

    ```
    npm run dev
    ```
-   This will start the development server, and you can access the app in your browser at `http://localhost:3000`.
+   This will start the development server, and you can access the app in your browser at `http://localhost:3000` OR `http://localhost:5173`.

 ## Main Features